Is being average enough?

 It may be.
 But the time may come when being average is not enough.
 Because in times of crisis, only the best survive.

-As a mother, I have always tried to be the best – at school, at work.
+As a mother, I have always tried to be the best – at school and at work.
 This is a little destructive habit of mine.

 But as a copywriter, I do my best to be the best because it is the only way to survive.
 The Covid pandemic showed how quickly the crisis can strike.
 There is war in the East of Europe and an economic and energetic crisis.
 The future is uncertain.
 The difference between a best and an average business can make one survive and fail.